catseye/Robin/doc/module/Small.markdown

 In addition, the `small` module re-exports everything from `core`, so that it is not necessary to import both of these modules, only `small`.

+Note that, for the purpose of simplicity of definition, the behavior of many of these macros differ from the more usual behavior of raising an `illegal-arguments` exception, when the arguments supplied in the macro call are not satisfactory.
+In most cases, an exception will be raised, but exactly which exception that is, is not specified.
+In some cases, extra arguments to the macro will be ignored and discarded.
+A static analyzer may be provided one day which detects these cases and raises an exception, but that is a matter of static analysis, not execution.

 ### `literal` ###

 One of the most basic identifiers available in `small` is `literal`,